CASE STUDY · WATER & STEAM

 Non-condensable gas levels below the EN 285 3.5% limit

-About the specialist
+About the Specialist

-Kasper led the project end to end.
-From troubleshooting and feedwater analysis through bespoke skid design, manufacturing oversight, installation, and full IQ/OQ/PQ qualification.
+Kasper led the project end to end, from troubleshooting and feedwater analysis through bespoke skid design, manufacturing oversight, installation, and full IQ/OQ/PQ qualification.
 The cross-functional expertise across water treatment, clean steam systems, GMP qualification, and control engineering meant GE Healthcare did not need to manage multiple vendors.
 One accountable specialist, one turnkey outcome.